 For example, I know that my love languages are words of affirmation and quality time.
 My eldest son wants to be loved through acts of service, and my second son prefers physical touch.

 Knowing someone else’s love language is a great help to those who have different love languages.
 If you are constantly giving you partner gifts, but they prefer to be loved through acts of service, you may be feeling like you’re giving a lot, but the other person may not think you’re expressing your love because they’re looking for something else.

 These disconnects can prevent us from loving in the deepest ways possible, so educating yourself can teach you unconditional love.

 Similar to #5 above, asking questions can build a strong connection.
 But questions should be deep, meaningful questions meant to establish trust and build connections.

 Instead of asking someone “How was your day?”, ask something like

 - “How are you feeling today?”

 - “What was your favorite part of today so far?”

 - “What made you smile today?”

 You won’t ever get what you truly want out of life until you ask.
-Being a part of a relationship built on unconditional love gives you the tools to discuss those personal, important asks you never thought you could have.
+Being a part of a romantic relationship built on unconditional love gives you the tools to discuss those personal, important asks you never thought you could have.